nicholas-fong/TAPO-camera-motion-detect-and-record/TAPO-C200-issues/README.md

 (2) Use a light to illuminate camera's capture zone, but this wastes energy and money.

-(3) COnnect the C200 to a smart plug and manually (or programmatically) cycle the power before darkness and after brightness.
+(3) Connect the C200 to a smart plug and manually (or programmatically) cycle the power before darkness and after brightness.

 There is no satisfactory solution for C200 problem.